 As Manager of the Funds, RGP Investments has responsibility for the investment management of the Funds, including the exercise of voting right of securities held by the Funds.
 The Manager has established proxy voting policies, procedures, and guidelines (the "Proxy Voting Policy") for securities held by the Funds that carry voting rights.
-The Proxy Voting Policies and Procedures help the Manager in determining whether and how to vote on any matter for which the Funds receive proxy materials.
+The Proxy Voting Policy helps the Manager in determining whether and how to vote on any matter for which the Funds receive proxy materials.
 RGP Investments considers ESG issues to be important factors in the creation of long-term stock market value and believes that investment decisions must incorporate these issues due to the significant benefits they can have on securityholders' interest.

-RGP Investments ensures, through its agents, the protection of the long-term interests of securityholders by exercising the voting rights attached to the securities held in their portfolio.
+The Proxy Voting Policy reflects the Manager's responsibility, through its agents, to protect the long-term interests of securityholders by exercising the voting rights attached to the securities held in their portfolio, in accordance with the ethical and deontological standards set for therein.